GhostInTheSteiner/GhostInTheSteiner.github.io/Phase 13.3.md

 <div class="story-image"><img src="images/EV_MIS006A.PNG"></div>

-<div class="text-quoted">“...even the people I met.”</div>
+<div class="text-italic-quoted">“...even the people I met.”</div>

 Lost in thoughts, I murmured her strange words from just now...

-<div class="text-quoted">“Have they been written into my life...?
+<div class="text-italic-quoted">“Have they been written into my life...?
 Or were they truly meant for me...?”</div>

 It happened around that time.
 The days and weeks before the Robotics Club was born—right before Misa-nee entered High School.